-In this post, we will run through the route for the 10Km Full Circuit Trek.
+In this post, we will run through the route for the 10Km Full Circuit Trek with points of interests.
 Do check out the 7Km Hill Loop Trek too as some routes may overlap and some are planned in opposite directions for different trekking experience.

 The primary objective of the 10Km Full Circuit Trek is to discover more about Bukit Timah Nature Reserve.
 The routes will bring you to places of interest in and around the reserve, explore the rain forests and see wild floras and faunas with as little overlapping on same paths as possible.
 But, do modify them to suit your strengths.